letsencrypt/website/DOCUMENTATION.md

 # How to add a new page

-## If that page must appear in another languages than English
+## If that page must appear in languages other than English

 ### If that page may be translated